winelover is at a ShareVino wine event

 Where ShareVino fits

-ShareVino runs the digital pour lists for a growing number of wine events — Benvenuto Brunello New York, Rhone in White, Aspen Food & Wine Classic, and others.
+ShareVino runs digital wine catalogs and lists for a growing number of wine events — Vancouver International Wine Festival, Wines of Georgia, Food & Wine Classic in Aspen, and others.
 If the event you're attending is on the platform, you'll see a QR code at each table; scan it, save what you loved, rate what stood out, and walk out with a clean list of every wine you cared about.
+Do not forget about following the event’s ShareVino profile; you’ll hear back from them about special events or tastings.
 The list lives on your profile.
 The producers can find you if you let them.
 It's the closest thing to a cheat code we know of.